hshadman/IDP_Global_Local_Conformational_Landscapes/documentation.md

 Exports the loaded or regenerated GW data to a CSV file to out_path. out_path is a string.

 The GW data is stored in the attribute gw_df.
 Each row is a snapshot of the GW simulation.
-The columns are:
+For the default GW reference file, the columns are provided:

 - `ratio` – instantaneous shape ratio of the chain at that snapshot.
 - `chain_length` – number of monomers in the GW chain.
 - `RSA` – RSA of the GW chain at that snapshot.

+However, when a GW chain is regenerated, additional columns are provided, including radius of gyration (Rg2 is radius of gyration squared), end-to-end distance (Rend2 is end-to-end distance squared) and (x, y, z) coordinates of every monomer of the chain at every snapshot.

 ---